 The payment hearing gives both the court and the creditor information about the debtor's financial situation.

 It may be that the creditor will want to issue a garnishing order and needs to know where the debtor works or banks.
 Or it may be that the debtor wants to pay by instalments.
 In that case, the payment hearing gives the court the information needed to make the appropriate order.

 If the judgement is from a small claims action, the debtor should have provided on their address for service form an address they can be personally served.
-If their mailing address is a post office box number, the creditor should find out at the payment hearing where the person can be found—in case a summons, for example, has to be served personally.
+If their mailing address is a post office box number, the creditor should enquire at the payment hearing where the person can be alternately served in person in case a summons, for example, has to be served personally.

 It is likely a good idea for a creditor to try and find out as much as possible about a debtor's employment and bank accounts in case this information becomes necessary.